ricky-davis/AstroLauncher/README.md

 6. Keeps a log of everything in the logs folder
 7. Restarts the server if it closes, unless it closes before it registers.
 8. If the launcher is closed, the Daemon closes the dedicated server
-9. A webinterface which allows you to monitor players without having to start Astroneer.
+9. Runs a webinterface which allows you to monitor players without having to start Astroneer.

 ## TODO